Benjamín Arellano Félix: Arrest

 The U.S. DEA learned that Benjamín's oldest daughter had a very recognizable and rare facial deformity, and that she was the "soft spot" in her father's violent life.
 By tracing her, they found her father.
 Benjamin was arrested on 9 March 2002 by the Mexican Army in the state of Puebla, Mexico.
 He had a $2 million USD bounty for his arrest.

 Authorities are not sure where Benjamin's money went, beyond some real estate investments in Tijuana.
 Mexican officials say it has been invested in U.S. real estate, while their U.S. counterparts say much of it is hidden in cash in Mexico.

 Benjamin was extradited to the United States on 29 April 2011 to face charges of trafficking cocaine into California.
 On January 4, 2012, he pleaded guilty to racketeering and conspiracy to launder money, and was sentenced to 25 years in prison on 2 April 2012.

 Some objects that were confiscated from him during his arrests are on display at the Museo del Enervante in Mexico City.

-As of January 2023 Benjamin is incarcerated at USP Lee with a BOP Register Number of 00678-748.
-He is scheduled for release on April 28, 2033.
+As of September 2025 Benjamin is incarcerated at FCI Atlanta with a BOP Register Number of 00678-748.
+He is scheduled for release on April 28, 2032.